Lola Dutronic

-Lola Dutronic is a Canadian electronica duo, consisting of remixer/producer Richard Citroen and vocalist Stephanie B. The band adapts songs from the French and British sixties (from artists such as Serge Gainsbourg, Françoise Hardy, Brigitte Bardot or John Barry) with modern electronic arrangements.
+Lola Dutronic is a Canadian electronica duo, consisting of remixer/producer Richard Citroen and vocalist Stephanie B. The band adapts songs from the French and British 1960s (from artists such as Serge Gainsbourg, Françoise Hardy, Brigitte Bardot, or John Barry) with modern electronic arrangements.
 They have issued five albums and two EPs.

 History

 Richard Citroen, who was also a member of UK-based version of The Diodes, founded Lola Dutronic with French singer Frankie Hart.
 As well as their electronically arranged cover versions, the band recorded the self-penned song "Les Cheveux de mon amour", which has been featured on the soundtrack of the television drama series The L Word.